Floriannue/CORApy/readme_florian2.md

 - **ALWAYS** read MATLAB source files before translating
 - **ALWAYS** search manual for function specifications
 - **ALWAYS** run tests after implementation
+- **ALWAYS** verify the mathematical correctness of both the implementation AND the tests, verify not just the algorithm implementation, but also the test expectations and mathematical assumptions.
 - **ALWAYS** after translating a file **report** back with a comparison against the MATLAB source

 #### Prohibited Actions: